Blue Diamond Preview (C&G)

 The Blue Diamond Preview (Colts and Geldings) is a Melbourne Racing Club Listed Thoroughbred horse race, raced under set weights with penalties conditions for two years old colts and geldings, over a distance of 1000 metres run at Caulfield Racecourse in Melbourne, Australia in late January.
 Prize money for the race is A$200,000.
-The race lost it Group classification in 2006.
+The race lost its Group classification in 2006.

 History

 The race is considered a lead-up to the Group 2 Blue Diamond Prelude C&G the following month and both races are used as lead-up races to the Group 1 Blue Diamond Stakes in late February at Caulfield.
 The race is usually held on the Australia Day public holiday.
 Along with this event the Blue Diamond Preview Fillies is held.

 Thoroughbreds that have captured the Blue Diamond Preview – Blue Diamond Stakes double: